conseilgouz/plg_system_cgwebp_j4/README.md

 <b>Note</b> : Version 1.1.0 introduces a new <b>Destroy Webp</b> images button (enabled if WebP directory is set to Media).

 <b>Note (again)</b> : on the top, rightmost position, <b>Show/Hide</b> has been added by <a href="https://www.phoca.cz/phoca-collapse-system-plugin" target="_blank">Phoca Collapse plugin</a>

+<b>CG WebP and Helix Ultimate template.</b>

+If you enable <b>Image Lazy Load</b> in Helix Ultimate template and set <b>WebP Directory</b> to <b>Media</b> in CG WebP plugin, images are not correctly displayed.

+To make it work, you'll have to reorder system plugins so that Helix Ultimate plugin comes before CG WebP plugin.